Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 const blinkstick = await findFirstAsync();

-instance holds reference to C API object.
-To avoid it, just call close
+warning, because Blinkstick instance holds reference to C API object.
+To avoid it, just call close or

 use explicit resource management.